FLO-2DKaren/FLO-2D-Docs/source/tutorials/Self-Help-Kit-Gila/5-Storm Drain.rst

 Import Storm Drain Shapefiles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-- Load storm drain shapefiles into your project.
+- Load storm drain shapefiles into your project:

   - Sort files by type and select those labeled as **shapefiles**.
   - Drag and drop into a **Storm Drain** group in your QGIS layer panel.

 Understanding FLO-2D Storm Drain Logic
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~